 An annual audit of each organization's financial statements is conducted by independent certified public accountants.
-The annual report is submitted to the Auditor General and the University Board of Trustees.

-Additional information on the University's component units, including copies of audit reports, is available by contacting the University Public Relations or, for the Boosters, by contacting the Athletic Director.
+Additional information on the University's component units, including copies of audit reports, is available by contacting the University Public Relations.
+Audited financial statements can be obtained from the Interim Vice President for Finance and Administration, Florida Agricultural and Mechanical University, 1601 South Martin Luther King Jr. Blvd., Tallahassee City, Florida 32307.
 Condensed financial statements for the University's discretely presented component units are shown in a subsequent note.